Amazon Tree Boa vs African Fat-Tailed Gecko: Complete Comparison (2026)

 Health and Lifespan Comparison

 Amazon Tree Boa has a typical lifespan of 15-20 years, while African Fat-Tailed Gecko lives approximately 15-20+ years.
 Health profiles differ significantly between these reptiles.
-Amazon Tree Boa is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-African Fat-Tailed Gecko faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Amazon Tree Boa is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+African Fat-Tailed Gecko faces its own health challenges including species-specific conditions.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health